CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | stat_bonus                  | (_optional_) List of passive stat bonus.
 Stat are designated as follow: "DEX", "INT", "STR", "PER".
 | enchantments                | (_optional_) List of enchantments applied by this CBM (see MAGIC.md for instructions on enchantment.
 NB: enchantments are not necessarily magic.)
 | learned_spells              | (_optional_) Map of {spell:level} you gain when installing this CBM, and lose when you uninstall this CBM.
 Spell classes are automatically gained.
+| installation_requirement    | (_optional_) Requirment id pointing to a requirment defining the tools and componentsnt necessary to install this CBM.

 ```C++
 {